golang/proposal/design/draft-fuzzing.md

 For variable-length types, the mutator is responsible for varying the number of bytes requested from the generator.

-These bytes then need to be converted to the types used by the `f.Fuzz` function.
+These bytes then need to be converted to the types used by the fuzz target.
 The string and other built-in types can be decoded directly.
 For other types, this can be done using either
 <code>[UnmarshalBinary](https://pkg.go.dev/encoding?tab=doc#BinaryUnmarshaler)</code>